- Proposed Development Projects Adjacent to Town Green

 - Who is approving the design of these buildings?

 Each of the proposed projects will be subject to Recommended Storefront Design Guidelines and Prohibited Use Restrictions set forth by the BOMC consistent with the Downtown Master Plan.
-The projects will be subject to the City’s zoning codes and regulations, and any requested variance will go through the City’s standard zoning review process.

 - What are the financial implications?